bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

 - We have verified software up to the kernel, what about userland?

-- We want to check the integrity of the root filesystem
+- We want to check the authenticity of the root filesystem

   - The system cannot modify the root filesystem, so it might as well be mounted read-only.